iamharshit13/iamharshit13/README.md

 ### 👋 Hello World!..
 Harshit here.

-- 🔭 I’m currently working on : Angular(by google), Data Science and Cyber Security
+- 🔭 I’m currently working on : React, Firebase and Angular(by google)
 - 🌱 I’m currently learning : Python3, Angular and Statistics
-- 👯 I’m looking to collaborate on : Data Science
+- 👯 I’m looking to collaborate on : Data Science, Cyber Security and Development
-- 🤔 I’m looking for help with : Angular
+- 🤔 I’m looking for help with : React
 - 💬 Ask me about : Anything